-5. Primary / Secondary IDE connectors (IDE, two 40-1 pins)
+6. Primary / Secondary IDE connectors (Two 40-1 pin block)

 These connectors support the provided IDE hard disk ribbon cable.
 After connecting the single end to the board, connect the two plugs at the other end to your hard disk(s).
 If you install two hard disks, you must set the second drive to Slave mode.
 Refer to the documentation of your hard disk for the jumper settings.
 BIOS now supports SCSI device or IDE CD-ROM bootup (see HDD Sequence SCSI/IDE First & Boot Sequence in the BIOS Features Setup of the BIOS SOFTWARE) (Pin 20 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 20 plugged).